tomas-trls/portfolio-tomas/README.md

 ## Future Features 🦄
   - I still need to make a proper mobile sandwich menu, but I am waiting to learn JS to do it!.
   - I will also write real texts, not using only Lorem Ipsum.
-  - I hope I can improve my site using React and new Technologies that we will with the other _Nologists!
+  - I hope I can improve my site using React and new Technologies that we will learn with the other _Nologists!

 ## Contact Me
 - [@tomas-trls](https://www.github.com/tomas-trls)